Unlocking Success: How to Craft the Perfect Software RFP in 2025

 Proposed architecture scalability 15% Technical review score Architecture diagrams, load testing data

-Each evaluator scores independently, then the team meets to discuss significant scoring discrepancies (>2 points on 5-point scale).
-This process catches individual biases and ensures everyone reviewed the same information.
+Each evaluator scores independently, then the team meets to discuss significant scoring discrepancies.

 Reference Checks That Actually Reveal Issues

 Most reference checks are superficial because teams don't ask questions that reveal real weaknesses.
-Vendors provide references they know will give positive feedback—your job is to ask questions that uncover edge cases and how vendors handle problems.
+Vendors provide references they know will give positive feedback—your job is to ask questions that uncover edge cases and problems.

 Effective reference check questions:

 • "How responsive is their support team to critical issues?
-Can you give a specific example with timeline?"
-(Want actual data, not "they're very responsive")
+Can you give a specific example?"

-The goal isn't to disqualify vendors for having had problems—every vendor has.
-It's to understand how they handle problems when they arise and whether they're transparent about issues.
+The goal isn't to disqualify vendors for having had problems—it's to understand how they handle problems when they arise.

 Total Cost of Ownership Beyond Sticker Price